“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 In case it wasn’t clear before… let me try to be extra clear now, repeat, and elaborate on what I wrote above:

-The big business of Hollywood will damn well steal your idea and modify it just enough to get away with it … if they damn well choose to do so.
+The big business of Hollywood can damn well steal your idea and modify it just enough to get away with it … if they choose to do so.
 And there won’t be a damn thing you can do about it.

 If you speak to almost any professional screenwriter, they will tell you that their ideas or their scripts have been stolen and they have been cut out of the picture.
 AND… they accept this as a way of life and just try to get others made.